boyney123/express-throttle-requests/README.md

 # express-throttle-requests
 Express middleware that will throttle http  requests.
 Simulating slow responses for the user.

+The requests will resolve after a random time.
+(Default between 50ms and 3000ms)

 ## Usage

 ### Usage with express app